Liam-McCord/n-body-3D-simulation/README.md

 done before but I thought I'd try it myself, while deriving the equations as I go to learn some stuff along the way.
 It's nothing special but I think it will be good practice :)

 If you find this page and have any questions just let me know!
+If you would like to use the code for some reason, please ask me beforehand :)

 - Liam